WizardofHause/final-project/README.md

 - make memories render as timeline display

 Bugs:
-- initial data load is an insanely long query to the db, set up custom serializers depending on route
+- initial data load is an insanely long query to the db, adjust serializers depending on route
-- DELETE memory has an agreement issue with the id variable in App.js => function deletes the memory, but React still renders an error message to the console

 This README would normally document whatever steps are necessary to get the application up and running.